Kissinger Associates: History

 The firm was founded in 1982 by Henry Kissinger.
 In 1999 Mack McLarty joined Kissinger to expand the firm and its New York headquarters to open Kissinger McLarty Associates, with the firm's Washington office on 18th Street and Pennsylvania Avenue in Washington, D.C.
 McLarty was White House Chief of Staff under Bill Clinton.
 Kissinger McLarty is a corporate member of the Council of the Americas, the New York-based business organization established by David Rockefeller in 1965.
-As of January 2008, the two firms have separated after just under a decade and McLarty Associates, headed by Mack McLarty, is an independent firm based in Washington.
+In January 2008, the two firms separated after just under a decade, and McLarty Associates, headed by Mack McLarty, became an independent firm based in Washington.

 Kissinger Associates was located for nearly 40 years at 350 Park Avenue at 51st Street, in a building formerly also occupied by Peter Peterson's Blackstone Group.
 It was established in July 1982 after loans had been secured from Goldman Sachs and a consortium of three other banks.
 These loans were repaid in two years; by 1987 annual revenues had reached $5 million.

-Kissinger Associates doesn’t disclose its clients under U.S. lobbying laws.
+Kissinger Associates does not disclose its clients under U.S. lobbying laws.
 The firm once threatened to sue Congress to resist a subpoena for its client list.
 It has in the past advised American Express, Anheuser-Busch, Coca-Cola, Daewoo, Midland Bank, H. J. Heinz, ITT Corporation, LM Ericsson, Fiat, and Volvo.
-But the firm does belong to the U.S.–Russia Business Council, a trade group that includes ExxonMobil, JPMorgan Chase, and Pfizer.
+The firm belongs to the U.S.–Russia Business Council, a trade group that includes ExxonMobil, JPMorgan Chase, and Pfizer.